aaron-human/fluffy-tribble/doc/physics.md

 Pitfalls:

 * The tensors are ORIENTED.
 So in order to use them, must translate and rotate them into world space first!
-The easiest way I found to do this was to setup something that just handles storing the orientation info.
+The easiest way I found to do this was to setup something that only handles storing the orientation info.
 * Can only use the "parallel axis" equations ONCE when shifting away.
 To use them, the original tensor MUST be centered about the center-of-mass.
 * There's a weird feed-back between storing the object's position as the center of mass and recalculating the center of mass?